Observability

 Sending to Datadog LLM Observability

-The SDK emits GenAI semantic conventions that Datadog's LLM Observability product reads natively.
+The SDK emits OTel GenAI v1.37+ conventions that Datadog LLM Observability reads natively.
 Before choosing a setup, read the section below on API key safety.

 ⚠️

 Do not embed a Datadog API key in a shipped app.
-Datadog's OTLP intake only accepts API keys -- not restricted client tokens.
 An API key extracted from your binary gives full write access to your Datadog account.
-See API Key Safety below before choosing a setup.
+See API Key Safety below.

 import StrandsAgents